 Inshore traffic zone means a routing measure comprising a designated area between the landward boundary of a traffic separation scheme and the adjacent coast, to be used in accordance with the provisions of Rule 10(d), as amended, of the International Regulations for Preventing Collisions at Sea, 1972 (COLREGS).

-Precautionary area means a routing measure comprising an area within defined limits where vessels must navigate with particular caution and within which the direction of traffic flow may be recommended.
+Precautionary area means a routing measure comprising an area within defined limits where vessels must Start Printed Page 64969navigate with particular caution and within which the direction of traffic flow may be recommended.

 Recommended route means a route of undefined width, for the convenience of vessels in transit, which is often marked by centerline buoys.